-Let the {PP} of the laser beam incident on the cell with atomic vapor make an angle of $\varphi$ with the transverse magnetic field (see Fig.~\ref{fig:1}).
-In conformity with the aforesaid, the values of absorption in the above eigenmodes, as well as the saturation factors describing appropriate effects of bleaching, will be, generally, different.
+Let the PP of the laser beam incident on the cell with atomic vapor make an angle of $\varphi$ with the transverse magnetic field (see Fig.~\ref{fig:1}).
+In conformity with the aforesaid, the values of absorption in the eigenmodes, as well as the saturation factors describing appropriate effects of bleaching, will be, generally, different.

-Denote the linear absorption coefficients in the $x$ and $y$ polarizations by $\varkappa_x$ and $\varkappa_y$.
-Then, the equations describing intensity variations of the introduced linearly polarized modes (their polarizations are assumed to be aligned along the $x$ and $y$ axes) can be represented, respectively, as follows
+Denote the linear absorption coefficients in the $x$ and $y$ polarizations by $\varkappa_x$ and $\varkappa_y$, with the appropriate optical densities, $D_{x,y} \equiv \varkappa_{x,y} L$, where $L$ is the length of the medium.
+Then, the equations describing the intensity variations of the introduced linearly polarized modes (their polarizations are assumed to be aligned along the $x$ and $y$ axes) can be represented, respectively, as follows:

-Here, $\Gamma_x^2$ and $\Gamma_y^2$ are the factors describing absorprion saturation, respectively, in the $x$ and $y$ polarizations.
+Here, $I^\text{sat}_{x}$ and $I^\text{sat}_{y}$ are the saturation intensities in the $x$ and $y$ polarizations, respectively.
 This model assumes isotropic refraction (absence of birefringence).
 The initial conditions for these equations are

-where $I=I_x+I_y$ is the total light intensity.
+where $I_0=I_x+I_y$ is the total light intensity.

-In Eqs.\ \eqref{1}, we used, for the law of bleaching of the saturable absorber, the square-root dependence $\sqrt{1+{I_{x,y}}\Gamma_{x,y}^2}$, which implies resonant saturation of the {\it inhomogeneously} (Doppler) broadened transition by a monochromatic laser light~\cite{Letokhov}.
-This circumstance lowers the degree of optical nonlinearity (as compared with the simplest case of two-level system) and brings certain quantitative changes into the pattern of the response that became substantial only at high levels of saturation.
+In Eqs.\ \eqref{1}, we use, for the law of bleaching of the saturable absorber, the square root dependence $\sqrt{1 + I_{x,y}/I^\text{sat}_{x,y}}$, which implies resonant saturation of the {\it inhomogeneously} (Doppler) broadened transition by a monochromatic laser light~\cite{Letokhov}.
+This circumstance lowers the degree of optical nonlinearity (as compared with the simplest case of the two-level system) and brings certain quantitative changes into the pattern of the response that become substantial only at high levels of saturation.

-The sought azimuthal dependences of the intensities $I_x$ and $I_y$ can be obtained by numerical calculations {of Eqs.~\eqref{1}}.
+The sought-after azimuthal dependences (dependences on the PP azimuth $\varphi$) of the intensities $I_x$ and $I_y$ can be obtained by numerical calculations of Eqs.~\eqref{1}.
 Ultimately, the values of transmission coefficient $T$ and the light PP azimuth $\theta$ measured at the exit of the medium are given by